goldenrain62/TaskManagementApis/README.md

   ```bash
   ipconfig
   ```
+  Look for "IPv4 Address" in Ethernet adapter (if wired) or Wireless LAN adapter Wi-Fi (if using Wi-Fi).
 - **DB_PORT**: The port SQL Server is listening on — typically 1433.
 - **DB_USER**: The name of your database.
 You can choose any name you like.
 - **DB_USER / DB_PASSWORD**: The SQL Server login credentials you created in Step 1.